Ironychen/AVOID/README.md

 [README.md](https://github.com/user-attachments/files/21563657/README.md)
-# KDD_AVOID
+# AVOID

 KDD_AVOID is a simulation and detection framework for rumor propagation based on social networks and personalized agents.
-It leverages GCN-based propagation graph modeling and LLM-based multi-agent simulation to better understand and detect misinformation.

 ## Project Structure